Cardiac OPD Clinic

 The Cardiac Clinic is a facility with state-of-the-art equipment.
 It provides stress testing, echocardiography, and necessary basic testing facilities for non-invasive cardiac diagnosis.
 GAHFT has launched a program to educate people of all ages about vulnerability to heart disease and the need for preventive care such as the importance of diet and a healthy lifestyle.

-Dr. Ana Karina Jacques M.D., a certified cardiologist, provides a cardiac consultant role and Dr. Peter Carvalho, M.B.B.S. is responsible for managing the clinic.
+Dr. Ana Karina Jacques M.D., a certified cardiologist, provides a cardiac consultant role and Ms. Julia Monteiro is responsible for managing the clinic.

-The donor recognition board was installed in early 2015 and has been attached to the ICU wall.
+The donor recognition board fabricated in early 2015 is currently installed on the wall of the GAHFT clinic at the Menezes Polyclinic.
 The board displays the names of donors that have donated $3,000 (Rs.150,000) and above – with varying amounts placed in four categories.
 In some cases, the donors have chosen to memorialize their loved ones.
 All donors are welcome to visit the cardiac clinic.
-In order to facilitate the visit, please contact Ms. Julia Monteiro at the clinic at 832 242 2893.
+In order to facilitate the visit, please contact Ms. Julia Monteiro at the clinic at 832-242-2893.
 We are very grateful for the generous donations that have made this project possible.

-Dr. Neville Mascarenhas and endocrinologist Dr. Maria Gomes (Shawnee Mission Medical Center) continues to see patients at the clinic when they are in Goa.
+Cardiologist Dr. Neville Mascarenhas and endocrinologist Dr. Maria Gomes (Shawnee Mission Medical Center) from the U.S.A. continue to see patients at the clinic when they are in Goa.

 Due to Indian Government regulations relating to taxes on unspent foreign remittances, we had to spend some of the money we transferred from GAHF Inc. to GAHFT or pay a substantial amount in taxes.
-As such, in lieu of just replacing the old Echocardiography machine we decided to replace it with a 6 probe echocardiography machine.
+As such, in lieu of just replacing the old Echocardiography machine we decided to replace it with a modern 6 probe echocardiography machine.
 This machine is state-of-the-art and the first of its kind in Goa.
 4 probes will be used by cardiologists and the other 2 probes by radiologists.
 Aside from our GAHFT cardiologist, we currently have a radiologist using the new unit which helps in increasing our revenue.
 Other cardiologists and radiologists can use our machine at the appropriate cost.
-We are currently considering transferring the old 4 probe machine to a hospital in Margao, Goa where its use will also add to our revenue.
-All this is in an effort for the Cardiac Clinic to be self- sustaining.
-Unfortunately, the integration of our GAHFT clinic with the Menezes Polyclinic is not moving forward as we had expected.
-We continue to provide affordable cardiac care and help patients depending on their ability to pay.

 The Cardiac Clinic is something that we can point to with pride and a deep sense of fulfillment.
 Our reward is the healthy lives of the people this Clinic serves.
-Since the opening of the clinic in mid-April 2009 until June 2020 the following are the patient statistics:
+Since the opening of the clinic in mid-April 2009 until end of September 2021 the following are the patient statistics:

 Pictures of medical camps held by the GAHFT clinic